Mosae/Sprint-Challenge-Applied-Javascript/README.md

    In browser interface that treats HTML as a tree structure.
 It allows us to render javascript on the webpage

 2) What is an event?
-   Any action taken on an element e.g a click of a button
+   Any action taken on an element e.g a click of a button.
+This can be by the user or the browser

 3. What is an event listener?
    Code that waits for an action to take place before executing.